 Freaking out about the L train shutdown?
 You're not alone.
 The L train plays an integral role in getting hundreds of thousands of New Yorkers between Manhattan and Brooklyn every day.

 In 2012, superstorm Sandy’s surge flooded the Canarsie Tunnel under the East River with millions of gallons of salt water, causing severe damage.

 In response, the MTA said it would need to shut down the L train between Manhattan and Brooklyn for 15 months beginning in April 2019 so that it could make critical repairs.

-Below, find out more about Sandy's impact, the shutdown plan, the official transportation alternatives and unofficial proposals that have been floated by others.
+Below, find out more about Sandy's impact, the shutdown plan, the official transportation alternatives, community input and the unofficial proposals that have been floated by others.